‘Fear Not,’ Trump Says, Calling on All Americans To ‘Stand United’

 AP/Evan Vucci

-President Trump is surrounded by U.S. Secret Service agents at a campaign rally after being shot in an assassination attempt Saturday.
+President Trump is surrounded by U.S. Secret Service after the first attempted assassination.
 AP/Evan Vucci

 The FBI early Sunday said a 20-year-old man from Bethel Park, Pennsylvania was the shooter in an assassination attempt on President Trump Saturday evening.